 No-Churn Ice Cream Recipe – From Fresh Snow!Course: Uncategorized

 1 T. vanilla-infused bourbon (learn more about infusing your own liquor!)*

-*You can flavor your ice cream with really anything; vanilla’s usually the easiest.
+*You can flavour your ice cream with really anything; vanilla’s usually the easiest.
 You can use peppermint schnapps, amaretto, or whatever sounds good to you!

-- Gather your snow, making sure it’s clean.
+- For this No-Churn Ice Cream Recipe, gather your snow, making sure it’s clean.
 Combine all of the ingredients and stir.
 It’s that simple!